jakels19/CS326-final-jaas/docs/milestone1.md

 ## Division of Labor

 Jacob Stulgis - Worked on wireframe, html/css for login and dashboard.
-Abenezer Fesseha - Worked on wirefram, html/css for add expenses page
+Abenezer Fesseha - Worked on wireframe, html/css for add expenses page